bentomhall/nih-system/homebrewery/world/player-options.md

 Patrons who proffer pacts of Destruction do so for many reasons, but all of them desire to see their enemies (which list may include all creation) crushed before them.
 Some do so out of a desire to see new systems grow in the wake of the consuming fire; others desire power or just want to see the world burn.
 Their servants are warriors, their goals are to reduce their enemies to ash.
 \column
 #### Pact Spells
-The Pact of Destruction grants some particular spells to its beholden at specific points in your career.
+The Pact of Destruction grants some particular spells at specific points in your career.
 These spells count as beholden spells you know and you can cast them using spell points.

 Beholden Level|Spells
 :----|:----: